vitakurakina/vitakurakina/README.md

 I've been learning to code for 1 year and a half, and I think i'm doing GREAT

-* 🌍  I'm based in Oryol
-* ✉️  You can contact me at [v1takurakina@yandex.ru](mailto:v1takurakina@yandex.ru)
-* 🧠  I'm learning html atm
+You can contact me at [v1takurakina@yandex.ru](mailto:v1takurakina@yandex.ru) I'm learning html atm
-* ⚡  I'm DEFINITELY NOT a spiderman.
+I'm DEFINITELY NOT a spiderman.
 I'm not, I promice.